 Indiana University was founded in 1820.
-The largest of its eight campuses is located in Bloomington, a city of 65,000 inhabitants approximately 50 miles southwest of the state capital of Indianapolis.
-The total student enrollment on the Bloomington campus in August 2009 was 42,347; of this number, 9,857 were students in the graduate and professional schools.
+The largest of its eight campuses is located in Bloomington, a city of 82,000 inhabitants approximately 50 miles southwest of the state capital of Indianapolis.
+The total student enrollment on the Bloomington campus in Fall 2013 was 46,817 with a gender distribution of 49.4 percent male students and 50.6 percent female students.
+Of this total student number, 9,955 were students in the graduate and professional schools.

 - IU was the first Big Ten university to grant degrees, graduating the first class in 1830.

 - In 2013 The Princeton Review selected the IU Bloomington campus for inclusion in "The Princeton Review's Guide to 322 Green Colleges" for the second year in a row.
 IU Bloomington was ranked 45th in the world in campus sustainability by the University of Indonesia's 2012 GreenMetric World University Ranking.

 - IU Bloomington ranked 11th in the nation and second in the Big 10 in 2013 in The College Database’s 50 Colleges Advancing Women in STEM programs. [ IU press release ]

 - IU Department of Biology ranked #2 among the Fall 2013 Top Graduate Biology Programs according to students.

 - Indiana University Bloomington was named "College Of The Year Among Research Universities" by Time magazine in 2001.